VisualSearch-GmbH/Custom-Integration-Recommend-Similar-Products/README.md

 ```
 As you can see here, we need product IDs, names, categories and image urls.

 To send this request, you need a valid API key.
 Contact please office@visualsearch.at to obtain your API key.
 System key is an optional variable, which is used to access the webshop.
+The computation of related products vary according to the size of the catalogue.
+For 1.000 products it should take about 5 minutes.

 If the request is accepted, then you should receive this message: